jbclements/Granite-Mon-Website/all-years.markdown

 ## The Bike Part

 Then we bike from Blue Hill to Mount Katahdin.
+This is about 160 kilometers.

 ## The Climb Part